-Curriculum is subject to changes in accordance with ABSA regulations and changes to the National SOPEEC Syllabus.
+Curriculum is subject to changes in accordance with ABSA regulations and changes to the National SOPEEC syllabus.

 Applicants should have good manual dexterity and good hand-eye coordination since they will be required to operate switches and controls while monitoring instruments.
-Students should be aware that colour blind testing, physical abilities, and communication skills may be required or tested for by some employers.
+Students should be aware that color blind testing, physical abilities, and communication skills may be required or tested for by some employers.

 For additional information on this Program, please see Important Documents under Admissions on our website.

 - 50% in English 30-1 or English 30-2

 - 65% in Mathematics 30-1 or 70% in Mathematics 30-2

 - 65% in Chemistry 30 OR Physics 30

 Applicants who do not meet the requirements but have at least 60% minimum grades in prerequisites will be placed on a waitlist.
 After July 15th, the waitlisted applicants will be offered enrolment in order of date of application.